dcos/dcos-e2e/README.md

 Each test spins up at least one cluster, and has the choice of configuring this cluster as appropriate.
 For example, a test may require a cluster with a certain number of agents, or certain configuration options.

-The tests should be not be tied to the backend infrastructure.
-That is, they should pass against clusters on all supported infrastructures.
-The current implementation supports only a [DC/OS Docker](https://github.com/dcos/dcos-docker) backend.

-This is a proof of concept.
-We plan to iterate on this repository and manually run tests.
-With that experience, we will choose where to put the test suite and whether it should be run on CI.

 <!--lint disable list-item-indent-->
 <!--lint disable list-item-bullet-indent-->
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->